- What are the housing and housing benefit rights of people fleeing domestic violence?

 Partners of people with limited leave to remain are expected to leave the UK if the relationship ends.
 If homeless and destitute they may be able to get short-term accommodation and support from social services if children or vulnerable adults are involved, and this may include assistance with returning home.
 If they cannot 'go home' they should get expert legal advice about options to apply to stay in the UK (on human rights grounds or through the asylum system, for example).

-The parent/s of a UK child citizen who do not possess any right to live or work in the UK of their own must be granted a right to reside if it is the only way to guarantee the right of the child to live in the UK.
+The parent/s of a UK child citizen who are not EEA nationals and do not possess any right to live or work in the UK of their own must be granted a right to reside if it is the only way to guarantee the right of the child to live in the UK.
 This right is known as a Zambrano right after the case that established it.

 Parents with a Zambrano right can approach the Home Office and ask for confirmation of the right to live in the UK, which will be granted (a right to reside under regulation 15A(4A) of the EEA regulations), but this is not issued to parents where another carer may be available for the child (e.g. the other parent).
 Domestic violence may, of course, affect the likelihood of this, and parents in this situation should get expert legal advice especially as this is a new area of law and still in development.